A birding atlas built from members' bird lists. Eremaea Birds

 Birdline North Queensland

 Birdline North Queensland is a site for the reporting of rare or unusual birds outside their normal range, unusually high or low numbers, early or late arrivals or departures for migrant species and interesting behaviour or unusual habitat usage.
 The coverage for the Birdline North Queensland site is from Bowen west to the Northern Territory border and north to the tip of Cape York Peninsula and includes all the offshore islands.
-We encourage any one with a long list of species to enter them into Eremaea Birds and then post to Birdline from there.
+We encourage any one with a long list of species to enter them into Eremaea eBird.

-Birdline North Queensland is sponsored by BirdLife Northern Queensland and BirdLife Townsville and moderated by Keith & Lindsay Fisher and Len & Chris Ezzy.
-Register for email notifications and to enter full lists.
+Birdline North Queensland is supported by BirdLife Northern Queensland and BirdLife Townsville and moderated by Len & Chris Ezzy and Peter Valentine.

 We support ethical birding .